Bringing learning to life!

-Most of the topics in our Education Programme can be adapted for this age group, or we can tailor a session to your particular requirements.
+Most of the topics in our Education Programme can be adapted for this age group, or get in touch to discuss how we can tailor a session to your particular requirements.

 With their growing awareness of the natural world, children in this Key Stage will always benefit from having the curriculum brought to life by a visit to the Wildlife Park!

-There’s a wide choice of education sessions and workshops listed in the Education Programme to suit this Key Stage; however please talk to us if you would like a session more closely tailored to your particular topic.
+There’s a wide choice of education sessions and workshops listed in the Education Programme so please talk to us about adapting these to an outdoor visit.

 Liven up your timetable with a trip to the Wildlife Park!
 Whether it’s a team building day out, a workshop to support your study, or an off-timetable enrichment trip, we can provide a variety of trails and education sessions to keep your students engaged.